If you have questions about any Eaton product or service, please contact us. We're always glad to help!

 - Cooling Fans – Multi-speed cooling fans prevent heat buildup and prolong your inverter's service life.

-- 3-Stage Charging - Tripp Lite Inverter/Chargers use an advanced 3-stage charger that recharges batteries faster, while protecting them against over-charge, over-discharge and accidental depletion.
+- 3-Stage Charging - Eaton Inverter/Chargers use an advanced 3-stage charger that recharges batteries faster, while protecting them against over-charge, over-discharge and accidental depletion.

 - Resettable Circuit Breakers – Protect your inverter/charger against damage from overloads or charger failure.